Students pursuing an interdisciplinary minor in Mass Communications and Media Studies are required to:

 2. Complete four elective courses from the Communications and Media Studies Program's approved course list.

-3. Complete either a Senior Project or an Option Course.
+3. Complete either a Senior Project, or Perspectives Course, or an Option Course.

 The four elective courses must be from at least three departments, and they must include at least one course in the disciplinary area of Social Sciences and at least one course in the disciplinary area of Humanities and the Arts.
 Students cannot "double count" a course for fulfillment of a foundation requirement and for the MCMS minor, and they may use a maximum of two credits from the minor to count also toward a major, another minor, and distribution requirements.

 Students can take a maximum of 2 ExCollege courses to count for the minor except with the consent of the CMS Director.

 Students may count one Media Practice course or credited internship in which they learn skills in media production (e.g. photography, journalism, video, film, multi-media, graphic design, advertising copy).